© By Charles S. Konigsberg, President, Federal Budget Group LLC, November 2018

 Budget Enforcement: Points of Order, PAYGO, and Sequestration

-A different type of enforcement tool was established for mandatory spending and tax legislation and is set forth in the Statutory Pay-As-You-Go Act of 2010 (usually known by the abbreviation “PAYGO”).
-The 2010 Act is the most recent incarnation of a PAYGO law, first adopted in 1990, aimed at enforcing a rule of budget neutrality for new or changes to current mandatory spending and revenue legislation.
+A different type of enforcement tool was established for mandatory spending legislation and tax legislation and is currently set forth in the Statutory Pay-As-You-Go Act of 2010 (usually known by the abbreviation “PAYGO”).
+The 2010 Act is the most recent incarnation of a PAYGO law, first adopted in 1990, aimed at enforcing a rule of budget neutrality for new mandatory spending and revenue legislation.